Super Lawyers

 How Do You Know If You Have Spondylosis?

-Sometimes a neck or back x-ray will show that the vertebra is out of place and that a disc is degenerating.
+Sometimes, a neck or back X-ray shows that a vertebra is out of place and that a disc is degenerating.
 More often, a CT scan or MRI is ordered to provide the detailed disc images needed to confirm the diagnosis and understand the scope of the spondylosis.

 Can a Car Accident Cause Spondylosis?